 With all the changes in biosecurity and with pigs being raised indoors, this is NOT a risk anymore.

-Commercial pig farms are all raised indoors now.
+Commercial pig farms are all indoors now.
 This means the pigs are not rooting around in the dirt and are not exposed to Trichinella.
 They are raised in a much more comfortable and safe environment.

 Tips for Buying Pork:

 - One important indicator of pork quality is the color.
 Redder is always better.
 A deep colored cut of pork means it has a high water-holding capacity.
 Look for cuts of pork that are red and firm because they will be juicy and flavorful.